-You’re gone all the time since you’ve gotten your license.
+You’re gone all the time since you’ve become a new driver.
 You take your grandma’s old car and drive everywhere, all day, every day, until late into the night.
 You’re so busy and I’m proud that you are being so reliable about your responsibilities.
 You are growing up and building a life for yourself, and it’s an incredible thing to witness.

 I admit; it’s hard to accept that your life is becoming your own.